 The colour of the chicken fat and skin changes with the type of grain chickens eat.
 Manitoba chicken farmers use a feed that is high in wheat and barley.
 These grains are responsible for white chicken skin and fat.
 Feed containing a high percentage of corn results in yellow skin and fat.
 Manitoba shoppers prefer wheat-fed chickens.

 Most chickens stay in the barns for about 32 days and weigh just under 2 kg before going to the processing company.
 They are shipped to the processing companies in trucks designed for carrying poultry.
 At the processing company, every chicken is checked by an inspector.
 The inspector makes sure the chickens are healthy and safe to eat.
 Manitoba has two large processing companies (Granny’s Poultry Co-operative and Dunn-Rite Food Products) and one smaller company (Waldner Meats).

-Almost all the chicken raised in Manitoba is sold in stores and restaurants in Manitoba and northwestern Ontario.
-About 4% is exported to other countries.
+Almost all the chicken raised in Manitoba is sold fresh in stores and restaurants in Manitoba and northwestern Ontario.
+Less than 5% is exported to other countries.

 Manitoba hatching egg and chicken farmers are part of a unique Canadian agricultural system called supply management.
-Supply management ensures farmers produce enough chicken to meet consumer demand.
+Supply management ensures farmers raise enough chicken to meet consumer demand.
 This means a consistent supply of locally raised chicken in Manitoba stores.
 Supply management also ensures farmers are paid fairly for what they produce.
 Farmers have a say in the price they get for chicken at the farm but they have no control over the cost of chicken at the grocery store.

 Hatching egg and chicken farms receive no subsidies or any other type of taxpayer funded farm assistance.